dkg/PGPy2/docs/source/examples/keys.rst

     from datetime import timedelta

     # in this example, we'll use fewer preferences for the sake of brevity, and set the key to expire in 10 years
-    key = pgpy.PGPKey.new(PubKeyAlgorithm.RSAEncryptOrSign, 4096)
+    key = pgpy2.PGPKey.new(PubKeyAlgorithm.RSAEncryptOrSign, 4096)
-    uid = pgpy.PGPUID.new('Nikola Tesla')  # comment and email are optional
+    uid = pgpy2.PGPUID.new('Nikola Tesla')  # comment and email are optional

     # the key_expires keyword accepts a :py:obj:`datetime.datetime`
     key.add_uid(uid, usage={KeyFlags.Sign}, hashes=[HashAlgorithm.SHA512, HashAlgorithm.SHA256],